Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: Preliminaries

-where $\rmV$ is a Hilbert space endowed with a possibly point-dependent metric $g$ which gives to $\rmV$ the structure of a Riemannian manifold, and $E:\rmV\to\R$ is a smooth function, referred to as the \emph{energy}.
+where $E:\rmV\to\R$ is a smooth function (with respect to the Riemannian metric $g$), referred to as the \emph{energy}.
+The Riemannian gradient and Hessian of $E$ (in the metric $g$) are denoted by $\grad[g] E$ and $\Hess[g] E$, respectively.